 General support organisations

-The National Cancer Institute has patient information about lung cancer.
-As it is an American website, some of the information is not relevant for a UK audience.
+The ACS provides information and support for people affected by cancer.
+As it is an American website, not all the information is relevant for a UK audience.

 The British Association for Counselling and Psychotherapy provides information about therapy and counselling.
 On its website you can look for qualified therapists in your area.